jay/CSV/README.md

 Libcsv handles files in binary mode and by default files are opened in binary mode by my classes.
 This should be fine for most purposes since libcsv autodetects CR,LF,CRLF as record terminators.
 However if you have records with multiline data that is not binary then you may prefer the text mode translation.
 When characters are translated though it can lead to consequences that may not be readily apparent and are usually unintended such as premature termination of a file (eg the EOF character is in a CSV field).
 I use binary mode for that reason.
 Also I have done extensive testing only in binary mode.
 I suggest using binary mode unless you have a really compelling reason otherwise.

-### Why did you use two separate classes, one for reading and one for writing?
+### Why two separate classes, one for reading and one for writing?

 I think it's the best design.
 Although both classes have some function names and behaviors that are the same the code is far between.